 - have a guest speaker address the class

 - watch a video.
-We suggest “Walking the Journey,” a video of the Dick and Sharon Thompson farm in Iowa, “Local Food for Local Communities,” a video about local food projects in Wisconsin, or “Young Agrarians,” a video of youth and sustainable farming mainly in the southwestern US.
+We suggest “Wisconsin Tribal Food Program,” a video about a local project that distributes food produced to tribal members in need.
+“Wisconsin Life: Sustainable Farmer,” a video about Mark Shepards sustainable farming operation in western Wisconsin.
+“Young Agrarians,” a video of youth and sustainable farming mainly in the southwestern US, or “A Look into Sustainable Farming in Northeast Wisconsin,” an interview with Valerie Dantoin about her experiences on her farm.
 Click on the video titles for ordering information and suggestions for active learning.

 The best exposure to a sustainable farm or food processing operation is a visit.
 The next best thing is to invite a farmer to speak to your class in the school.
 To get suggestions of nearby sustainable enterprises to visit or speakers to invite, contact your local Extension agent or one of the sustainable agriculture organizations listed under Additional Resources.

 Make sure your host or speaker knows in advance what aspects of the operation your class is interested in.
-You might want to discuss some possible activities that would be appropriate for your class to do.
+In addition, you might want to discuss some possible activities that would be appropriate for your class to do.